 How Many Trips Do You Need to Take to Make it Pay?

-A short journey on the Osaka Metro – say from Namba to Umeda – costs 230 yen, some of the longer ones are 280 – Namba to Osakako for the Aquarium for example, as such if you’re going to just use the Enjoy Eco pass as a transport pass you need to do 3-4 journeys on a weekday to make it pay for itself.
+A short journey on the Osaka Metro – say from Namba to Umeda – costs 230 yen, some of the longer ones are 280 – Namba to Osakako for the Aquarium for example, as such if you’re going to just use the Enjoy Eco Pass as a transport pass you need to do 3-4 journeys on a weekday to make it pay for itself.

 Or, at the weekend you’d be looking at three trips.